 Hanne also work closely with different stakeholders in the bank, such as private banking, retail banking, asset management and risk.
 A big part of the job is therefore to work across different business units and stakeholders with a variety of different initiatives and projects.

-The benefit of traveling
+The benefit of travelling

 - My job has a lot of variety.
 I am involved in many projects in collaboration with the bank's departments in Denmark.
 My responsibility requires me to travel around nationally and internationally to attend workshops, meetings or to get to know colleagues.
-Traveling and collaborating across borders with Denmark, Sweden and Finland is something I really enjoy, Hanne says.
+Travelling and collaborating across borders with Denmark, Sweden and Finland is something I really enjoy, Hanne says.